PrestaShop

 CookiePilot module for PrestaShop with Consent Mode v2

 Upload one ZIP in the Module Manager, connect your shop domain and the module serves the consent banner from the head of every storefront page.
-Supported on PrestaShop 8.0.0 to 9.99.99.
+The module supports PrestaShop 8.x and 9.x.

 Requirements and supported versions